Rayan-git-hub/MIPS32_pipelined_processor/README.md

 # Registers and Memory Structure
 The design uses the following key components to store intermediate data, operands, and instructions:

--Program Counter (PC): Tracks the memory address of the current instruction being executed.
+* Program Counter (PC): Tracks the memory address of the current instruction being executed.
--Pipeline Registers: Each pipeline stage has its own registers to store intermediate results:
+* Pipeline Registers: Each pipeline stage has its own registers to store intermediate results:
 -IF_ID: Holds the instruction and the next program counter (NPC) after the Instruction Fetch stage.
 -ID_EX: Stores the decoded instruction, operands, and the instruction type after the Instruction Decode stage.
 -EX_MEM: Holds the ALU result and the operands after the Execute stage.